 What a statement Even Cyclist Needs to do yoga, yes you need it.
 Cyclists that regular bike to work or competitively have a very strong cardiovascular ﬁtness – but when it comes to ﬂexibility, it has to be said that most of us are decidedly lacking.

 If you take a look at what riding a bike entails, it’s a repetitive action with a limited range of motion, which means that the legs are neither fully extended nor fully ﬂexed.

 Cycling is one of the few activities in which muscles contract only concentrically (while shortening) and not eccentrically (while lengthening) and over time, this can result in what’s known as ‘adaptive shortening’, the process by which muscle ﬁbres physically shorten.

-To correct this, cyclist requires to do yoga to stretch out the muscles that been used the most for cycling.
-Especially when you getting older, the yoga becomes more important.
+To correct this, cyclists require to do yoga to stretch out the muscles that been used the most for cycling.
+Especially when you getting older, yoga becomes more important.

 As a regular cyclist and software developer, I do yoga to flex my muscles, it also helps me as I have a job where I sit all day long.

 I have built a mobile app for Android Bike Yoga, that will guide you in doing yoga poses specifically for cyclists, in the app, you can also schedule which yoga poses to use on which day of the week.
 I developed this from the yoga that I do myself, so please have a look and try it for yourself and if you find it useful please give your feedback.